 "Something in me broke open when you said 'All parts of you are welcome here.'
 I had never known radical acceptance like that". (former client)

-In addition to gender therapist, I am also an adjunct faculty at the University of Maryland, Baltimore.
-I teach Social Work in Communities and Organizations for graduate students seeking their MSW.
-My goal is to increase access to truly trans-affirming care by providing training to other therapists and health practitioners.
+In addition to gender therapist, I provide trainings to organizations, businesses, schools, and individual therapists.
+My goal is to increase access to truly trans-affirming care by providing training, consultation, and supervision to other therapists and health practitioners.
 I aim to contribute by improving affordable options for transgender individuals.
 To this end, I offer lower fees for training to those willing to provide pro bono and sliding scale options.

 I'm a Southern lover of books, music, a special dog named Scully (remember the X-Files?), a cat named Lionel, and a spider-loving scientist.
 I'm a co-founder of QORDS, a summer camp for queer and transgender youth and youth of LGBTQ+ families.
 I identify as a non-binary person with Eastern Band Cherokee, English, Irish, and West African roots.
 I experience and express my gender in different ways at different times.
 My pronouns are gender neutral (they/them).
 Whenever possible, I like to read, dance, go hiking, travel, play drums, and eat good food.